 It’s strongly recommended to have four “tune-up” sessions scheduled approximately 3-6 months apart from each other.
 These follow-up sessions have been shown to significantly decrease the chances of relapsing into previous, unhelpful relationship patterns.

 What Skills Will We Learn?

 You and your partner will learn how to foster respect, affection, and closeness in your relationship.
 You’ll build and share a deeper connection with each other.
 You’ll also learn how to keep conflict discussions calm, how to break through gridlocked conflict and how to strengthen and maintain the gains in your relationship.

 - How to build the friendship in your relationship and express feelings of respect and affection.

 - The tools to manage conflict and communicate effectively.

-- Recognize the Four Horsemen of the Apocalypse (criticism, defensiveness, contempt and stonewalling) and what to do if they are consuming your relationship.
+- Recognize the Four Horsemen of the Apocalypse and what to do if they are attacking your relationship.

-- Identify your relationship’s specific strengths and learn how to build them even further together.
+- Identify your relationship’s specific strengths and how to build on them together.

 These four resources will help you prepare for your first couples session.
 These resources will help both of you more accurately describe what is, and is not, working in your relationship.

 - What actually makes a relationship last (video, 10 min)